Magnus the Good Award : Advice for Applicants

 The selection committee will favor proposals for actual collaborations between faculty and students over proposals that represent student work supervised by a faculty member, or faculty work in which the student participates.
 Strong applications will situate the proposed project in the context of the student’s interests and work, and also in the context of the faculty member’s interests and work, making clear the value of participating in the project to each of the applicants.

-The Award can fund projects to be carried out at any time from June 1, 2016, through the end of classes in May 2017.
+The Award can fund projects to be carried out at any time from June 1, 2020, but must be completed by May 1, 2021.